Prairie sunflowers at dusk in the Fort Pierre National Grasslands |

 of the great Aleutians backbone,

-curved like a beachcast fish between
+curved like a beachcast fish

 the long skirt of the Pacific